 Many tax-deferred retirement accounts have an age restriction of 59 1/2 before you can access the money.
 If you withdraw ahead of time there are penalties and restrictions.

 Another indexed universal life insurance pros is that you can access your cash value at any age without restriction.
 I don’t know about you, but I prefer to have zero limits on accessing my own cash.
-With an IRA you do have some stipulations for emergencies, and age distributions, but even so they seem very limiting comparatively.
+With an IRA you do have some stipulations for emergencies, and age distributions, but even so they seem very limiting comparatively to an IUL.

 You don’t have to worry about Indexed Universal Life impacting your Social Security taxation.
 Many people don’t know this, but the money you make from Social Security in retirement, may be taxed as income.
 The income from an IRA might just put you over the limit (currently $32k if filing jointly, or $25k if filing as an individual) and therefore cause your social security to be taxable.

 Let’s say for example you get $24k a year from Social Security, and you take another $40k from your IRA each year.
 If your house is paid off and you don’t have any other write-offs, you may find yourself in a situation in which the Social Security benefits are taxable, and you’re in a higher tax bracket.

 If instead of an IRA you had an IUL policy loan for 40k per year, your taxable income would be zero because you would be under the base limit.
 For an individual or family that is living on less than $80k per year, you may find that your annual tax savings are in excess of $10k.
 That’s a big deal.
 For those making more, your savings would be even greater.
 That’s a bigger deal.